As a fitness instructor, I've worked with multiple clients with hip flexibility problems, hip tightness, and even hip pain.

 These external movements are made possible by the hip external rotators, a group of muscles that play a role in hip stabilization and rotation when walking, running, riding a bicycle, and in intense human performance activities such as squatting.

-Additionally, studies show that having hip external rotator strength allows for better dynamic control and hip function when landing from a jump [1].
+Additionally, a study published by the National Institutes of Health (NIH) shows that having hip external rotator strength allows for better dynamic control and hip function when landing from a jump [3].

 Learn More: Best Rotational Exercises